-Rather, we should take proactive, systematic steps toward achieving Net Zero for all buildings.
+Rather, we should take proactive, systematic steps toward achieving Net Zero carbon for all buildings.
 In the face of climate change, we must address the Paris Agreement goal to limit global warming.

 Achieving Net Zero carbon